Wheelchair Accessibility at Krka National Park

 A note on Skradin

-The old town of Skradin is very accessible.
+The old town of Skradin offers excellent accessibility.
 Make sure to allow fifteen minutes or so to explore the main street in town.
 Even better, plan your day to have lunch or dinner at one of the restaurants there.

 Low Season

-For this reason, your best bet during low season is to arrive to Krka via the Lozovac entrance.
+For this reason, your best bet during the low season is to arrive at Krka via the Lozovac entrance.

-In fact, arriving to Lozovac in the low season offers even better accessibility than the boat from Skradin during high season.
-The reason being is that they allow people to drive right up to the park entrance during low season.
+In fact, arriving at Lozovac in the low season offers even better accessibility than the boat from Skradin during the high season.
+The reason being is that they allow people to drive right up to the park entrance.

 Travel Tip: Don’t park at Lozovac during the high season.
 You’ll be required to park about 10 minutes away from the park and then take a shuttle bus, which is crowded and not very accessible.